 The salary format does not accept decimal places, and numbers should be rounded to nearest dollar between $0-300,000.
 Leave the Contract Salary field blank when it does not apply to a specific assignment area and position code combination.

-For valid combinations of Assignment Areas and Position Codes, see the 2018-19 Assignment Codes.
+For valid combinations of Assignment Areas and Position Codes, see the Assignment Code List.